spelunky-fyi/overlunky/docs/script-api.md

 - [`sub_image_height`](https://github.com/spelunky-fyi/overlunky/search?l=Lua&q=sub_image_height) &TextureDefinition::sub_image_height
 ## Automatic casting of entities
 When using `get_entity()` the returned entity will automatically be of the correct type.
 It is not necessary to use the `as_<typename>` functions.

+To figure out what type of entity you get back, consult the [entity hierarchy list](entities-hierarchy.md)

 For reference, the available `as_<typename>` functions are listed below:
 - as_alien
 - as_ammit